User engagement top tips

 Be consistent, but not uniform in how you engage with users of your statistics.
 Different forms of engagement are likely to be needed to reach different audiences and to understand their different needs.

-6. Be proactive
+6. Be proactive about communicating with users

 • build a mailing list

-Focus on building lasting relationships with users through regular contact and having open and honest discussions to help build trust.
+Concentrate on building lasting relationships with users through regular contact and having open and honest discussions to help build trust.

 8. Be realistic